A Beginner’s Guide to Sales Lead Management & How to Win At It

 As sales managers, your job is to evaluate sales opportunities and keep track of all sales leads so that we know which ones are the highest priority to follow up with.

-Sales managers spend their time constantly evaluating sales opportunities and trying to close them as quickly as possible.
+Sales managers spend time evaluating sales opportunities and trying to close them as quickly as possible.
 They need a way to organize the sales process into manageable chunks, and it’s important for them to be able to prioritize those chunks as well.

 Related blog: How to Build a Perfect Sales Strategy